anxietyattacked/Data-Viz-Challange/README.md

 **“What population is most affected by opioid use disorders?”**

-I created a global choropleth map to show what populations are most affected by opioid use disorders.
+Using d3.js, I created a global choropleth map to show what populations are most affected by opioid use disorders.
 The data is selectable by sex(Female, Male, Both) and year(1990-2017).
 The map is interactive by being zoomable and draggable.
 It also features a hover tooltip displaying the mean, lower bound, and upper bound.

 [Link to Visualization](https://musical-baklava-6dff82.netlify.app/)